sf-wdi-24/modules/week-07-rails-continued/day-03/module-01/many-to-many-challenges.md

   * `Actor`: first_name, last_name
   * `Movie`: title, description, year

-For these challenges, continue to work in your `practice` Rails app.
+For these challenges, continue to work in your `practice_associations` Rails app.

 ## Your Task